GlobalSport/state-decorator/README.md

 ### Abort asynchronous action

-Asynchronous actions can be aborted using, under the hood, the [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/AbortController), if you target browsers support it.
+Ongoing asynchronous actions can be aborted using, under the hood, the [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/AbortController), if you target browsers which support it.

 1. Action implementation:
    - An asynchronous action must be marked as **abortable**.